streamdal/plumber/CONTRIBUTING.md

 `plumber` uses [gingko](https://onsi.github.io/ginkgo/) and [gomega](https://onsi.github.io/gomega/) for testing.
 We'd prefer tests to be written using these frameworks and suggest taking a look at existing tests or the [gingko](https://onsi.github.io/ginkgo/#writing-specs) documentation for more information.
 We're happy to help if you have any questions.

+## Vendoring

+We still use `/vendor`!
+It may have been a bit since you've used it, but if you happen to need to update a dependency, make sure to run `go mod vendor` after updating your code to ensure that any dependencies are updated in the vendor cache as well.